VChristlein/dgmp/README.md

 tldr: Use DGMP as global pooling layer to get some more accuracy

 # Requirements
-Both code-bases are independent the clamm code only requires:
+Both code-bases are independent.

+The clamm code only requires:
  - pytorch >= 1.0
  - sklearn